 So, what exactly is included into I amsterdam City Card?

-You can easily check a full list of I amsterdam City Card official benefits online, they are no secret.
+On I amsterdam official website you can check what’s included in I amsterdam city card.
 And we’ll focus on the card’s hints and hidden treasures, that will make I amsterdam City Card totally worth the money you play.

 So, what is good to know to make I amsterdam City Card absolutely worth it?